-Emotions are, similarly, to a large part communicated by variations in these three parameters.
+Emotions are also often communicated by variations in these three parameters.
 I am sure the reader can imagine the speaking style which communicates anxiousness (rapid variations in the fundamental frequency F_0 , high speed and intensity), boredom (small variations in F_0 , low speed and intensity), sadness, excitement etc.

-Sometimes especially intonation also plays a linguistic role.
+Sometimes especially intonation also plays an important linguistic role.
 For example, a sentence with a questions is, depending on language, often finished with a rapidly rising pitch, while a statement has a constant or sinking pitch.
-Thus the main difference between "Happy?" and "Happy?" is the pitch contour.
+Thus the main difference between "Happy?" and "Happy!" is the pitch contour.
 Moreover, some languages use pitch contours to distinguish words.
 Such languages are known as tonal languages and they are especially common in Asia.